rust-lang/book/second-edition/src/ch15-02-deref.md

 with one element of type `T`.
 The `MyBox::new` function takes one parameter of type `T` and returns a `MyBox` instance that holds the value passed in.

-Let’s try adding the code from Listing 15-9 to the code in Listing 15-10 and changing `main` to use the `MyBox<T>` type we’ve defined instead of `Box<T>`.
+Let’s try adding the code from [Listing 15-9][Listing-15-9] to the code in Listing 15-10 and changing `main` to use the `MyBox<T>` type we’ve defined instead of `Box<T>`.
-The code in Listing 15-11 won’t compile because Rust doesn’t know how to dereference `MyBox`:
+The code in [Listing 15-11][Listing-15-11] won’t compile because Rust doesn’t know how to dereference `MyBox`:

 <span class="filename">Filename: src/main.rs</span>